Developmental dysplasia of the hip: Epidemiology and pathogenesis

 The epidemiology and pathogenesis of DDH in otherwise healthy children will be reviewed here.
 The clinical features, diagnosis, treatment, and outcome are discussed separately.
 (See "Developmental dysplasia of the hip: Clinical features and diagnosis" and "Developmental dysplasia of the hip: Treatment and outcome".)

 The terminology for developmental problems of the hip has changed over time.
-"Congenital hip dislocation" was used at a time when most children were diagnosed after they began walking and the dislocation was assumed to be congenital.
-"Developmental dysplasia of the hip" (DDH) is now the preferred term .
-"Developmental" is preferred to "congenital" since the condition is not always present or identifiable at birth and develops during early childhood [2,3].
+"Developmental dysplasia of the hip" (DDH) is the preferred term .
+"Developmental" is preferred to "congenital," since the condition is not always present or identifiable at birth and develops during early childhood [2,3].
 "Dysplasia" is preferred to "dislocation" because it includes a broader spectrum of changes in the shape and position of the femoral head and acetabulum.
+"Congenital hip dislocation" is an outdated term that was used at a time when most children were diagnosed after they began walking and the dislocation was assumed to be congenital.

 - American Academy of Orthopaedic Surgeons Advisory Statement.
 "CDH" should be "DDH".
 American Academy of Orthopaedic Surgeons, Park Ridge, IL, 1991.

 - Garvey M, Donoghue VB, Gorman WA, et al. Radiographic screening at four months of infants at risk for congenital hip dislocation.
 J Bone Joint Surg Br 1992; 74:704.

 - Ilfeld FW, Westin GW, Makin M. Missed or developmental dislocation of the hip.
 Clin Orthop Relat Res 1986; :276.